aequitas/cinekid-render-server/README.md

 Make sure the computer is running `Ubuntu 14.04 LTS`.

-Login as a normal user with `sudo` access.
+Create and login as user `cinekid`.
+This user needs sudo permissions.

 Do not take the offer to upgrade to the latest Ubuntu!